 Phase 1: Create the application & submit the background information.

 To check your application status: After you create and submit the application when you log in to the portal, you will see an application checklist showing which supporting materials are still needed.
 You do not need to have all supporting materials available to submit the application or upload other documents.
 Once all supporting materials are included, the Admissions Committee can review the application.

 To apply through LSAC, see the LSAC website, including the Help for LLM Applicants page.

 13) What degrees do you offer?
 What classes can I take?

 Visit our program webpages to review our programs.
 We offer the following LL.M. degrees & certificates:

-We also offer dual degrees, where students can complete two LL.M. degrees in three semesters (assuming a full-time schedule).
-The available dual degrees are: Transnational Legal Practice + U.S. Legal Studies; U.S. Legal Studies + Bankruptcy; or Transnational Legal Practice + Bankruptcy.
+We also offer dual degrees, where students can complete two LL.M. degrees in three or four semesters, depending on the circumstances.
+The available dual degrees are: Transnational Legal Practice + U.S. Legal Studies and U.S. Legal Studies + Bankruptcy.